Oenophiles, take heart: red wine is good for your gut!

 1. Take a daily probiotic supplement.
 A multi-strain, effective probiotic formula like Hyperbiotics PRO-15 will seed your digestive tract with billions of beneficial bacteria ready to become the foundation of your health.

 2. Overhaul your diet.
 A whole food diet high in plant-based foods and free of pesticides and preservatives is exactly what your microbiome craves.
 Focus on healthy fats (like coconut oil), plenty of nutrient-rich, colorful vegetables, and prebiotics, fibers that only our gut flora can digest.
-Good prebiotic sources include asparagus, bananas, oats, and honey—or try a prebiotic powder blend that you can add to any beverage.
+Good prebiotic sources include asparagus, bananas, oats, and honey—or try a prebiotic powder blend that you can add to any food or beverage.

 3. Live a gut-healthy life.
 From steering clear of probiotic depleters to spending time relaxing and enjoying the microbe-rich outdoors (just get dirty!), total gut health goes beyond supplements and diet.
 Making the choice every day to live in harmony with your microbial friends is the key to lifelong well-being.